 Kumon offers much more than tutoring and differs from traditional teaching in the classroom.
 Rather than preparing children for a particular test or assessment, Kumon empowers students to learn for themselves, through individualised instruction and carefully developed worksheets.

-To become a Kumon Instructor, you will need to be degree educated, and have the desire to help children build their confidence and become independent learners.
+To become a Kumon Instructor, you will need level 6 qualifications and above, and have the desire to help children build their confidence and become independent learners.
 As the Instructor of your own Kumon maths and English study centre, you will reap the rewards of making a significant contribution to your community by helping children achieve a brighter future.

 This is a home-based business opportunity however you will be required to attend the study centre when the classes are running.